juniorsundarCasual/TGT/vault/volume-3.chapter-161.md

 All of a sudden, Mast lowered his seemingly relaxed state.
 He stood up from his chair, and as he did so his avatar dissipated immediately, taking the world around him with it.
 Guy was now alone in a vast black void.
 Incrementally, he started to lose his connection to his senses as well, until eventually, he had reverted to the state he was after his first demise.

 (You want to know whether your death was a part of my machinations?)
-Mast's voice boomed around teh void.
+Mast's voice boomed around the void.

 (It was not,) Mast followed up immediately.
 (In fact.
 It was not a mistake either.
 My world is perfect - I have made sure of it.)